AdrienPinheiro/CA-CIB_DeepSession/Csharp_Angular_Typescript/README.md

 In this part, you will apply the skills learned in the exercises to solve a more complex challenge.
 The challenge involves building a complete application with both back-end and front-end components.

 #### Key Learning Objectives:
-- Build a RESTful API using Spring Boot.
+- Build a RESTful API using .NET.
 - Create a user interface with Angular.
 - Integrate the front-end and back-end.
 - Implement advanced features like error handling, documentation, and CI/CD pipelines.